google/quota-monitoring-solution/README.md

 *   The Looker Studio report can be scheduled to be emailed to appropriate team for weekly/daily reporting.

 ## 3. Configuring Quota Monitoring and Alerting

 ![configuration](img/quota-monitoring-config-flow.png)

-* Upload csv file with columns: project_id,email_id,app_code,dashboard_url
+1. Upload csv file with columns: project_id,email_id,app_code,dashboard_url

-* For applications with more than 1 projects the project_id column can take a string with more than project
+2. For applications with more than 1 projects the project_id column can take a string with more than project.
+Reference: [CSV file](./QMS_app_alerting.csv)
-  * reference: [CSV file](./QMS_app_alerting.csv) \*Note 1 project will only have 1 app-code, but app-code can have more than 1 project

-        e.g. If you have two rows in the csv file:
+3.   \*Note 1 project will only have 1 app-code, but app-code can have more than 1 project e.g. If you have two rows in the csv file: edge-retail-374401|pub-sub-example-394521, appcode1 edge-retail-374401, appcode2 edge-retail-374401 will end up with appcode2.

-        edge-retail-374401|pub-sub-example-394521, appcode1

-        edge-retail-374401, appcode2

-        edge-retail-374401 will end up with appcode2.
 The last record overwrites the previous

-* Cloud scheduler will trigger configAppAlerts for each app code in csv:
+4. Cloud scheduler will trigger configAppAlerts for each app code in csv:
-  * Create custom log metric
+5. Create custom log metric
-  * Create notification channel
+6. Create notification channel
-  * Create Alert using custom log metric & notification channel
+7. Create Alert using custom log metric & notification channel
-  * Upload all data to big query
+8. Upload all data to big query
 ## 4. Deployment Guide

 ### Content
 <!-- markdownlint-disable -->
 - [Quota Monitoring and Alerting](#quota-monitoring-and-alerting)
   - [1.
 Summary](#1-summary)